ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ```

 ##### Create a profile file
-From the Step4-Data-Warehouse folder, run the following commands
+From the Step4-Data-Warehouse folder, run the following commands.

 ```bash
 $ cd ~